A History of Asbestos – Asbestos Removal Melbourne

 As demand increased and production expanded, more and more workers were exposed to asbestos mining and the manufacture of asbestos products.

-The toughness of asbestos and its ability to resist fire, water, and electricity made asbestos widely used in the construction of hundreds of thousands of houses and factories.
+The toughness of asbestos and its ability to resist fire, water, and electricity made asbestos tile widely used in the construction of hundreds of thousands of houses and factories.
 This also laid a great risk for the future.

 In the meantime, in the early of the 19th, more and more asbestos mines like crocidolite and chrysotile were found all over the world due to globalization, Canadians, Russians, British and Australia joined this industry one by one.
-At that time, asbestos products were widely used in large quantities around the world.
+At that time, asbestos tile products were widely used in large quantities around the world.

 The Hazard Effects of Asbestos